-- (a) The stocking standards to be maintained or established where substantial damage has occurred prior to the start of timber operations, or where such damage has occurred following the start of timber operations but before a stocking report has been submitted or approved by the Director, are: - (1) On Sites III and better, the stocking shall consist of at least ten countable trees planted for each live tree harvested during conduct of salvage operations following the substantial damage, but need not exceed an average point count of 300 200 per acre (741.3 per ha).
-The number of live trees harvested shall be determined by stump count or by an equivalent procedure proposed by the RPF and approved by the Department. - (2) Where only dead, down, or dying trees were salvage logged following the substantial damage, no restocking is required. - (3) No restocking requirements need be met on substantially damaged timberlands on Sites IV and V after timber operations.
+- (a) The stocking standards to be maintained or established where substantial damage has occurred prior to the start of timber operations, or where such damage has occurred following the start of timber operations but before a stocking report has been submitted or approved by the Director, are: - (1) On Sites III and better, the stocking shall consist of at least ten countable trees planted for each live tree harvested during conduct of salvage operations following the substantial damage, but need not exceed an average point count of 912.7, 932.7, 952.7, as appropriate 300 200 per acre (741.3 per ha).
+The number of live trees harvested shall be determined by stump count or by an equivalent procedure proposed by the RPF and approved by the Department.